Good Relations Causeway Coast and Glens

 The legal context of Good Relations comes from Section 75 of the Northern Ireland Act 1998 which states that in addition to statutory equality duties “Public Authorities are also required to have regard to the desirability of promoting good relations between persons of different religious belief, political opinion, and racial group.”

-CC&G Good Relations programme reflects the Northern Ireland executive’s commitment to Building a United Community strategy through its 5 main aims:
+The Good Relations Strategy and action plan reflects the Northern Ireland executive’s commitment Together: Building a United Community (T:BUC) strategy through its 4 main aims:

 - Our Shared Community - to create a community where division does not restrict the life opportunities of individuals and where all areas are open and accessible to all;